CharlesIXofFrance/terrarium/docs-site/docs/development/testing.md

 # Testing Guide

-This guide covers testing practices and patterns used in the Terrarium project.
+This guide provides an overview of testing practices in the Terrarium project.

 ## Testing Stack